joemeers82/jmj-dev/README.md

 # [Your Name]'s Personal Website

-This repository contains the source code for [Your Name]'s personal website, built using Next.js and fetching content from a WordPress instance hosted on WPEngine.
+This repository contains the source code for Joe Meers Jankowski's personal website, built using Next.js and fetching content from a WordPress instance hosted on WPEngine.

 ## Preview